Docs

 3. Toggle the state by setting the value property of the signal.

-Available Full-stack Signal Types
+Available Full-Stack Signal Types

 The full-stack signals are designed to be used in various scenarios.
 Based on the requirements, different types of full-stack signals are used.
 The server-side signal types are available in the com.vaadin.hilla.signals package.
 Their client-side counterparts are available in @vaadin/hilla-react-signals.